GrantEdwards/ClockBeat/README.md

 The gain is OK (you probably want peaks of at least a few thousand counts above the noise floor).
-But the default threshold of 8000 is too high and only one beat was detected (at the 3s point).
+But the default threshold of 8000 is too high, and only one beat was detected (at the 3s point).
 You want to pick a threshold that's a bit below the lowest orange peak value.
 We'll try 4000: